akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She looked up, startled.
 “You are not angry?”

 “I am angry at myself.”
-He leaned forward.
+He leant forward.
 “I have stood aside too long.
 Let them whisper.
 Let them call you names.
 I should have been beside you from the beginning.”

 Beatrice shook her head.
 “It is not your fault.
 I brought Goosie.
 I hid her.
 I—”